Samuel91-design/PBSHM-challenge/README.md

 You will work with a simulated population of 50 shear-frame structures with a **variable number of storeys (4-8)**.
 The goal is to detect whether a structure is damaged and, if time permits, explore whether graph-based learning can support **damage localization** through node- or edge-level damage indicators.

-This revised version is intentionally beginner-friendly:

-- the assignment starts with exploratory analysis and simple baselines
-- the GNN is part of the progression, not the only meaningful task
-- the candidate-facing data is framed as **measurement-like inputs**, not direct access to latent simulator state

 ## What Is Simulated vs. What You Should Use

 The dataset was generated from an `N`-DOF lumped-mass shear-frame model with localized stiffness reduction used to simulate damage.
 We provide the generation script so the physical assumptions are transparent.